Lissy93/dashy/docs/widgets.md

 ### XKCD Comics

 Have a laugh with the daily comic from [XKCD](https://xkcd.com/).
 A classic webcomic website covering everything from Linux, math, romance, science and language.
+All fields are optional.

 <p align="center"><img width="400" src="https://i.ibb.co/kqV68hy/xkcd-comic.png" /></p>